Speak to a qualified cancer nurse

 Intermittent ADT – Occasionally ADT injections are given in cycles and continue until your PSA level is low.
 Injections can be restarted if your PSA rises again.
 This is known as intermittent ADT.
 In some cases, this can reduce side effects.
 It is not suitable for everyone.

-Anti-androgen tablets – Often called hormone tablets, antiandrogen tablets are usually used with ADT injections.
+Anti-androgen tablets – Often called hormone tablets, anti-androgen tablets may be given in combination with ADT injections.

 Side effects of ADT

 ADT may cause side effects because of the lower levels of testosterone in the body.
 Side effects may include: